Manage Banner placements

 Step 5: Send a test Banner (optional)

 Before you launch a Banner campaign, you can send a test Banner to verify your integration.
-Test Banners will be stored in a separate in-memory cache and won’t persist across app restarts.
+Test Banners are stored in a separate in-memory cache and don’t persist across app restarts.
 While no extra setup is needed, your test device must be capable of receiving foreground push notifications so it can display the test.

 Logging impressions